tvsnarayana/tech-interview-handbook/algorithms/README.md

 - If you need to keep a counter of characters, a common mistake to make is to say that the space complexity required for the counter is O(n).
 The space required for a counter is O(1) not O(n), because the upper bound is the range of characters, which is usually a fixed constant.
 - Sliding window is a common technique used for strings, as it is also a sequence-based data type.
   - Sliding window template can be found [here](https://discuss.leetcode.com/topic/30941/here-is-a-10-line-template-that-can-solve-most-substring-problems).
 - Be mindful about slicing strings in your code.
-Typically, slicing and concatenating sequences require O(n) time.
-Use start and end indices to demarcate a substring where possible.
+Typically, slicing and concatenating sequences require O(n) time and space because a new string is created.
+Where possible, use start and end indices to indicate the substring.
 - Can I use some common data structure that can look up strings efficiently?
   - [Trie / Prefix Tree](https://www.wikiwand.com/en/Trie)
   - [Suffix Tree](https://www.wikiwand.com/en/Suffix_tree)